geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 Can we get you a symbolic for that?

 **Chenyu** [00:37:40]
-It's the same problem that it's hard to... get the derivative of arbitrary view now you have arbitrary expression ask what what's this what's the movement that generates this symbolic expression it's like maybe possible you can maybe get that
+It's the same problem that it's hard to.. get the derivative of arbitrary view now you have arbitrary expression ask what what's this what's the movement that generates this symbolic expression it's like maybe possible you can maybe get that

 **Geohot** [00:37:50]